lowtze/latin-books/Backgammon 1895/Backgammon 1895.md

 <div style="page-break-after: always;"></div>

-like, or dice-playing, and there are four large beans, each hav- ing a hole, and they throw them with the hands, as one plays a knuckle bones, on a mat, where there is a figure drawn.
+like, or dice-playing, and there are four large beans, each having a hole, and they throw them with the hands, as one plays a knuckle bones, on a mat, where there is a figure drawn.
 At this game they used to play to win precious things, such as gold beads and precious stones, very fine turquoises.
 This game and that of